Open-Science-Training-Handbook/Open-Science-Training-Handbook_EN/05ExamplesAndPracticalGuidance/README.md

     * For the online game: computer with beamer

-    * For the printed game: the set of card available at [http://www.opencontent.org/game/print/](http://www.opencontent.org/game/print/) or a self created set of cards
+    * For the printed game: the set of cards is available at [opencontent.org](http://www.opencontent.org/game/print/) or you can create a set of cards yourself

 * Level of prior knowledge needed: